alicepfp/pose-detection/README.md

 ## About The Project

-This project focuses on detecting and analyzing human poses from videos
-sourced from YouTube focusing in sports and contact sports to create a dataset to train ML models so we can tag and predict movements in different video sources.
+This project is dedicated to detecting and analyzing human poses in YouTube videos, with a particular focus on sports and contact sports.
+The goal is to create a comprehensive dataset for training machine learning models capable of tagging and predicting movements across various video sources.

-By leveraging the power of YOLO (You Only Look Once) models, it identifies human figures within video frames, extracting pose data for each detected individual.
+By utilizing the powerful YOLO (You Only Look Once) model, the system identifies human figures within video frames and extracts pose data for each detected individual.

-A core part of the workflow involves downloading YouTube videos and processing them into frames, which can then be analyzed with YOLO's pose estimation model.
+A key component of the workflow involves downloading videos from YouTube and processing them into individual frames.
+These frames are then analyzed using YOLO's pose estimation capabilities.

-Only then we can analyze the extracted poses and create a
-dataset to train a ML model that can tag, evaluate and predict different types of movements in multiple video sources.
+The extracted pose data serves as the foundation for building a dataset that enables the training of machine learning models.
+These models aim to evaluate, tag, and predict diverse types of movements across multiple video contexts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>